QLD Islands Rail Adventure (departing Melbourne)

 Early this morning, catch the ferry back to Townsville, and make your way to the Rail Station to board the Spirit of Queensland for your final rail journey to Cairns.
 Settle into your Premium Economy Seats, and watch the scenery go by as you continue your journey north.

-After you've arrived in Cairns and checked into your hotel, you might like to dine alfresco at the Moku Bar and Grill located in your resort.
+After you've arrived in Cairns and checked into your hotel, you might like to dine in your resort.

-Overnight: Novotel Cairns Oasis or similar, 3 nights
+Overnight: Doubletree by Hilton or similar, 3 nights

 Cairns is the gateway to the Great Barrier Reef, so book a day cruise to the outer reef and experience one of the wonders of the natural world.
 See the coral and fish up close, whether it be by snorkelling, diving or through the glass bottomed boat.